 Psychotherapy helps you consider how your personality and life experiences affect your:

 Psychotherapy helps you understand more about yourself.
-It enables you to deal with difficult situations more successfully.
+It helps you to deal with difficult situations more successfully.

 Cognitive Behavioural Therapy

 Cognitive Behavioural Therapy (CBT) helps you manage your problems by thinking more positively.
-It frees you from unhelpful patterns of behaviour.
+It can help you change unhelpful patterns of behaviour.

 CBT is based on the idea that the way you think about a situation affects how you act.
 Your actions then affect the way you think and feel.
 So, it is necessary to change both thinking (cognition) and what you do (behaviour) at the same time.

-CBT has been shown to work for a variety of mental health problems, such as:
+CBT can work for a variety of mental health problems, such as:

 - panic disorders